What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 For example, there are many easy ideas, such as making the Emperor and Empress dolls out of origami or decorating an entire room with handmade Hinamatsuri garlands.

-These DIYs are fun for even the little ones to enjoy and are a great activity to celebrate Hinamatsuri with the whole family.
+These DIY projects are fun for even the little ones to enjoy and are a great activity for celebrating Hinamatsuri with the whole family.

-You can also add a festive touch to your dining table by incorporating handmade decorations, such as paper plates and coasters with Hina Matsuri-themed designs.
+You can also add a touch of festive charm to your dining table by incorporating handmade decorations, such as paper plates and coasters with Hinamatsuri-themed designs.

-The handmade decorations in particular create an original and warm atmosphere for the Doll's Festival.
+The handmade decorations in particular create an original and warm atmosphere for the Hinamatsuri.

 It will be a memorable event.